nicleejy/Where-Got-TimeTable/README.md

 </p><br/><br/>

 ## Why It Works
- A Genetic Algorithm mimic the process of natural selection and evolution by combining the "elite" timetables to form the "next generation" of timetables.
+ A Genetic Algorithm mimics the process of natural selection and evolution by combining the "elite" timetables to form the "next generation" of timetables.

 **The evolutionary process:**
 1. Extracting, cleaning and generating our own data structure from NUSMods API